antholeole/blog/src/content/blog/nix-overlays.md

 I've been holding my tongue on a transition to nix as the build system, though (It's not only because of this.
 Incremental compiles from bazel are also a major blessing - so atleast I have a hard reason for not pushing the switch.): having an estoic language in a codebase just elevates the maintenance burden (I try to run the mental calculation for the long term benefits of non-breaking builds, and when k8's enter the picture the pot sure does look sweeter.).

 That being said, I write literally everything I do for my personal self using nix.
-Roughly four months ago, when I was first learning, I made a Reddit post asking a question.
+When I was first trying to learn nix, I made a Reddit post asking a question.
 Some very helpful redditors tried to explain **overlays**, but unfortunately I was all too lost in the nix sauce.
 But perseverance rewarded, I know feel that I am in a good place to start smoothing the on-ramp by throwing small, SEO optimized tidbits into the internet void.

 ### Overlays